bbauska/UC-Davis-JS-Basics/readme.md

   alt="Keywords in JavaScript." />
 <!-- ![](./images/media/image48.png){width="5.0in" height="2.8135684601924758in"} -->

-Finally, there are certain keywords in JavaScript that you can use as names of variables like <b>new</b> is a keyword.
+<p>Finally, there are certain keywords in JavaScript that you can use as
+names of variables like <b>new</b> is a keyword.
 Up here I have some of the keywords pulled up on the W3Schools website.
 W3Schools is one of the places you can go to get a lot of information about JavaScript, basic information.
 We&apos;ll also look a lot at the MDN, the Mozilla Developer Network, which is really the most authoritative place to get information about JavaScript, but it can be a little bit overwhelming at first as well.
-The W3Schools is a little bit easier to understand.
+The W3Schools is a little bit easier to understand.</p>

-You can see here that there are a bunch of keywords.
-You&apos;ll notice that some of them have an asterisk in here.
+<p>You can see here that there are a bunch of keywords.
+You&apos;ll notice that
+some of them have an asterisk in here.
 Words marked with an asterisk are new in <b>ECMAScript 5 and 6</b>.
 Remember, we talked about the versions of JavaScript, so now when you see <b>ECMAScript 5 and 6,</b> you know that we&apos;re talking about <b>ECMAScript 5</b> which was released in 2009, that was the big release then, and <b>ECMAScript 6</b> or <b>ES6</b> was the version that was released in 2015.
-These are all keywords that you can use as names for variables in JavaScript.
+These are all keywords that you can use as names for variables in JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 49. variable rules and examples (37) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->